Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 Some effects (such as the _audacious_ combat talent or the _keen_ arms affix) can lower the **critical hit threshold,** allowing you to extend the range of numbers rolled which result in a critical hit.
 For example, if your critical hit threshold is lowered by one, any attack that you hit with where you rolled a 19 or 20 deals damage twice.
 These effects stack with each other.
 Determining whether an attack would be a critical hit is seperate from determining if it hits: rolls that are at least your critical hit threshold do not automatically make contact with your target(s), but are critical hits if they land.

-## Melee and Ranged Attacks

-Attacks are either **melee** or **ranged.** You can always make melee attacks against creatures within your zone of control, but no further.
+## Attack Ranges

-While you are in an enemy zone of control, ranged attacks that you make have disadvantage.
-The range of ranged attacks is specified in your ability’s description, or by the arms affixes of the weapon(s) you are using.
+Attacks are either **melee** or **ranged.** While you are in an enemy zone of control, ranged attacks that you make have disadvantage.

+Most melee attacks are made against any target within your zone of control, such as the Strike, Expose, and Shove core actions.
+However, some melee attacks have a fixed range, such as the Grapple major action or Paragon's Auras.
+Ranged attacks always have their exact range specified.

+When a power describes its range as "weapon", its range is equal to that of your basic attacks.
+It is melee if your currently equipped arms makes melee basic attacks, and ranged if they make ranged basic attacks.

 ## Single-Target and Multi-Target Attacks